 Sign language interpreters are available at no charge to patients.
 Please request an interpreter when you make your appointment.

 Volume-controlled telephones and Telecommunications Devices for the Deaf (TDD) also are available.
 Staff at information desks can direct you to these devices.

 Wheelchair-accessible restrooms are located in all buildings and marked with signs indicating accessibility.
-Single-user special needs restrooms with space for a companion also are available on the first floor of the Davis and Mayo buildings.
+Single-user special needs restrooms with space for a companion also are available throughout the main buildings on campus.
 If you have difficulty locating a wheelchair-accessible restroom, a Mayo Clinic staff member can assist you.